What are Rapid Detox Centers?

-Rapid Detox Centers are medical facilities which offer a quick and efficient way to get through an opioid withdrawal.
+Rapid Detox Centers are medical facilities which offer a quick and efficient way to get through opioid withdrawal.
 The Waismann Method® has been the most highly respected rapid opioid detox provider for nearly two decades.
-Our reputation for excellent medical care and superior results, have made us a leader in the field of opioid addiction.
+Furthermore, our reputation for excellent medical care and superior results, have made us a leader in the field of opioid addiction.

 The Waismann Method® team provides patients with the most medically advanced, private, and effective anesthesia-assisted detoxification available.
 Patients travel to us from all over the world to receive our treatment.

-Ultra Rapid Detox is a term first documented by Dr. Loimer in the late 80’s, to describe an opioid detoxification under anesthesia.
-Since then, there has been a number of different rapid detox centers have come up with various protocols.
+Ultra Rapid Detox is a term first documented by Dr. Loimer in the late 80’s, to describe opioid detoxification under anesthesia.
+Since then, there has been a number of different rapid detox centers with various treatment protocols.
 These versions include anesthesia assisted, rapid detox, Waismann Method, accelerated detox, rapid opiate detox, or rapid drug detox.
-The detoxification treatment works rapidly inducing an opiate detoxification while the patients sleep under anesthesia.
+The detoxification treatment works rapidly inducing opiate detoxification while the patients sleep under anesthesia.
 The antagonist used in the detox also blocks the receptor sites, consequently reducing physical cravings.
-It is important to remember, that regardless the reason an opioid addiction started, the first step to recovery is a successful detoxification.
+It is important to remember, that regardless of the reason an opioid addiction started, the first step to recovery is successful detoxification.

 More importantly, rapid detox can only be a safe and effective opioid treatment option when necessary safety procedures are followed.
 Sadly enough, that is not always the case.
 Some rapid detox centers choose to minimize medical care to cut costs.
 The results of these poor decisions often jeopardize patients comfort and sometimes even their well being.

 Safety Requirements for Rapid Detox Centers

 Rapid Detox Centers should follow a stringent set of medical protocols to ensure treatment effectiveness and safety.
 Each of the following criteria is necessary to maintain adequate care during anesthesia-assisted rapid detox.